scalameta/scalafmt/docs/installation.md

 - `Cmd + Shift + L` (macOS)
 - `Ctrl + Shift + L` (other)

+To re-configure the shortcut

+- Open `Preferences > Keymap`
+- Search for "Reformat with scalafmt"

 ### Format on save

 - for the current project (recommended): `Preferences > Tools > Scalafmt`